gitsean/upload/README.md

 ## About

-This project takes two objects and merges them.
+A simple transform function that takes two objects and merges them.

-A nice way to improve this project would be to have the function that merges the object along side a separate test that validates that the object had been created correctly.
+To improve the project I would make it a service that takes two objects and returns the merged object.

 ## Run the Project

-Go to the directory in your command line and `make`.
+You can test the function by running `make test`